 I have a strong suggestion for you;

-- Give him mainly foods that he likes.
+1. Foods he likes – Give him mainly foods that he likes.
 Now and then you can add a little something new on his plate and encourage him to try it.
-No forcing, no nagging, but big smiles and applauds if he dares to, even if he spits it out after 1 second!
+No force, no nagging, but big smiles and applauds if he dares to, even if he spits it out after 1 second!

-- Play feeding games!
+6. Play games – Play feeding games!
 Feed mom, feed dad, feed Teddy but don’t feed the baby (unless he wants to).
-Hide bits of finger foods that he likes among his toys and let him find them together with you
+Hide bits of finger foods that he likes among his toys and let him find them together with you.

-Regarding his sleep situation as well as the fact that he wants to be carried around: To me it sounds like a normal development stage.
+Regarding his sleep situation as well as the fact that he wants to be carried around: To me, it sounds like a normal developmental stage.
 It can be very frustrating (and heavy) but it passes – it passes more quickly if you stop fighting it and respond to his needs for security.

 Finally, for some ideas on finger foods to give your son to encourage him to eat using his own hands, click here.

-(Of course, if you are at all worried that you son’s reluctance to eat and his crankiness has anything to do with illness, take him to a doctor for examination.)
+(Of course, if you are at all worried that your son’s reluctance to eat and his crankiness has anything to do with illness, take him to a doctor for examination.)